vipul79321/CP_Codes/Dynamic_Programming/Combinatorial_dp_coefficients.md

 Catalan(n) = Binomial(2n,n)/(n+1);
 ```

-Applications of Catalan Number -  \
+Applications of Catalan Number -
-1).
-Number of binary search tree with n nodes = Catalan[n]. \
+1. Number of binary search tree with n nodes = Catalan[n].
-2).
-Number of expressions having n pairs of correctly matched paranthesis = Catalan[n]. \
+2. Number of expressions having n pairs of correctly matched paranthesis = Catalan[n].
-3).
-Given a number n, return the number of ways you can draw n chords in a circle with 2 x n points such that no 2 chords intersect = Catalan[n]. \
+3. Given a number n, return the number of ways you can draw n chords in a circle with 2 x n points such that no 2 chords intersect = Catalan[n].
-4).
-The number of paths with 2n steps on a rectangular grid from bottom left, i.e., (n-1, 0) to top right (0, n-1) that do not cross above the main diagonal = Catalan[n]. - Interpret it as Dyck word sequence here number of up moves should be less than number of right moves in any prefix. \
+4. The number of paths with 2n steps on a rectangular grid from bottom left, i.e., (n-1, 0) to top right (0, n-1) that do not cross above the main diagonal = Catalan[n]. - Interpret it as Dyck word sequence here number of up moves should be less than number of right moves in any prefix.
-5).
-Number of ways to make a Dyck string with **n Xs and n Ys such that no prefix of that string has more number of Ys than number of Xs = Catalan[n].** - See it as follows any dyck word can be written as W = XwYw where w are Dyck words. \
+5. Number of ways to make a Dyck string with **n Xs and n Ys such that no prefix of that string has more number of Ys than number of Xs = Catalan[n].** - See it as follows any dyck word can be written as W = XwYw where w are Dyck words.
-6).
-Number of permutations of n numbers such that no three terms are increasing = Catalan[n].
+6. Stairs Tiling - Number of ways to tile stairs of height n with n rectangles = Catalan[n]. - Proof - not found yet.
+7. Number of Permutation of length n which can be stack sorted. **Condition for stack sorted is - There should not exist three index i < j < k such that a[k] < a[i] < a[j] or any permutation of type 231**. - Proof of this is - While doing stack sorting we first push then pop.
+Represent push as open paranthesis and pop as close paranthesis.
+And hence a bijection.

 ---